ipfabric/docs/docs/System_Administration/boot_wizard/index.md

 ---
-description: The Boot Wizard needs to be completed during the IP Fabric virtual server deployment before the image installation begins.
+description: This page provides an overview of the System 'Boot Wizard'.
 ---

 # System 'Boot Wizard'

 ## Overview

-The Boot Wizard is automatically started during the installation process and must be completed during the IP Fabric virtual server deployment before the image installation begins.
-The Boot Wizard introduces the configuration of basic network parameters, including:
+The **Boot Wizard** is automatically started during the initial boot of the IP Fabric appliance and must be completed in order to proceed with the appliance's deployment.

+It introduces the configuration of basic network parameters, including:

 - IP Fabric's IP address and subnet
 - Time Zone